griffin-h/lightcurve_fitting/docs/source/usage.rst

  * telescope: the name of the telescope/instrument where this observation was carried out [Telescope, Tel, tel+inst]
  * source: the data source, either a telescope/instrument name or a literature reference [Source]

-The ``LC.meta`` attribute contains information needed to calculate absolute magnitudes and luminosities:
+The :attr:`LC.meta` attribute contains information needed to calculate absolute magnitudes and luminosities:

  * dm: the distance modulus
  * extinction: a dictionary containing Milky Way extinction corrections for each filter